 Our contributions calculator can help you work out how much income your pension contributions might give you when you take your benefits.

 It's wise to regularly review how much you’re putting into any pension plan.
-Many people choose to gradually increase their contributions as they can afford to and as their earnings rise.
+You can choose to gradually increase your contributions as and when you can afford to, and as your earnings rise.

-The value of your pension fund may fall as well as rise.
+The value of your pension pot may fall as well as rise.

 It’s particularly important to remember this if you’re close to taking your pension benefits.
 You also need to remember that your money is tied up until you take your benefits.

 Once your pension plan is up and running with us we’ll send you an annual statement on the anniversary of your plan.
 This will tell you how much you’ve paid in during the last year and the current value of your pension pot.
 You should read this statement carefully.

 You may benefit from lower charges when you apply for our Stakeholder pension online.
 If you apply online through this website the temporary annual management charge, which normally applies to funds of £15,000 and under, won't apply.